 Q. Please set forth for the Commission your response to the concerns raised by the Public Staff.

-A. The Public Staff expressed three concerns about the proposed project: (1) that the proposed Purchase Power Agreement (PPA) between the Applicant and NC Power has not been finalized; (2) that the Applicant’s control over the facility site for the expected life of the facility (through ownership, long-term lease or otherwise) has not yet been satisfactorily arranged; and (3) there is no delivery commitment for combustion turbines that have been specifically designated for the site.
+A. The Public Staff expressed three concerns about the proposed project: (1) that the proposed Capaity and Energy Agreement between the Applicant and Virginia Electric and Power Company (VEPCO) has not been finalized; (2) that the Applicant’s control over the facility site for the expected life of the facility (through ownership, long-term lease or otherwise) has not yet been satisfactorily arranged; and (3) there is no delivery commitment for combustion turbines that have been specifically designated for the site.

-With respect to the first concern…..
+With respect to the first concern, the Applicant is in frequent discussions with VEPCO and expects to finalize the Capacity and Enetgy Agreement in the very near future.

 With respect to the second concern, the Applicant is in the process of drafting a long term lease to assure the retention of its control over the facility site for the facility’s expected life.
-Applicant commits to the Public Staff and this Commission that it has no intention of transferring the option to purchase the site to the city of Rocky Mount unless and until it ensures its long-term control over the site on which it has such an expensive investment.
+Applicant commits to the Public Staff and this Commission that it has no intention of permanently transferring the option to purchase the site to the city of Rocky Mount unless and until it ensures its long-term control over the site on which it has such an expensive investment.
 As I’m sure the Commission realizes, it would not be in Applicant’s best interest to do so.
-Further, Applicant will be happy to submit a copy of the long-term or other document memorializing its retention of control to the Commission and Public Staff for their information upon execution.
+Further, Applicant will submit a copy of the long-term lease agreement or other document memorializing its retention of control to the Commission and Public Staff for their information upon execution.

 With respect to the third concern, Applicant has a substantial inventory of combustion turbines, and guaranteed delivery dates backed up by liquidated damage provisions for potential turbines for the proposed project.
 As soon as the Purchased Power Agreement with North Carolina Power is executed, the appropriate turbines will be designated specifically for the Edgecombe County site.
 Applicant has no objection to filing the report recommended by the Public Staff indicating when the specific combustion turbines proposed for this facility will be manufactured and when Applicant will take possession of them.
 Applicant fully expects those combustion turbines to be designated prior the March 31, 2001 date set forth in the Public Staff’s testimony, and therefore also has no objections to filing the monthly progress reports beginning March 31, 2001, if the turbines have not been so designated and described to the Commission by that time.